 IBPS Clerk prelims exam 2021

 IBPS Clerk Prelims Exam has the following three sections:

-The prelims exam of IBPS Clerk is the first stage in the selection process, The exam is conducted in online mode.
-As per IBPS Clerk syllabus 2020, the questions will be asked in the exam from the following topics:
+The IBPS Clerk Prelims Exam is the first stage of the selection process, and the exam is conducted in online mode.
+As per IBPS Clerk syllabus 2021, questions from the following topics will be asked in the examination: